pmem/run_qemu/README.md

 `mkosi.git/bin/mkosi` and run mkosi directly from source.
 This works out of the box with git tags v15 and above. `mkosi/README.md` offers other installation methods.

-## Fedora 39+ Notes
+## mkosi v15+ (Fedora 39+)

-Fedora 39 updates mkosi to 15 (and later) which contains a lot of breaking changes, and indeed breaks various expectations with run_qemu's usage of it.
+Fedora 39 updated mkosi to v15 or higher which contained a lot of breaking changes, and indeed broke various expectations with run_qemu's usage of it.
+Basic run_qemu.sh features are now functional with both mkosi v14- and mkosi v15+ but please report any bug.

 Fedora 39 and 40 have packaged mkosi 14 separately and in parallel to the latest mkosi.
-Uninstall the default mkosi package, and install 'mkosi14' to continue using run_qemu on Fedora 39 and 40:
+If you want to keep using mkosi v14 on Fedora 39 or 40:

 ```
 # dnf remove --noautoremove mkosi